Dehydration in Cats

 If your cat is picky, try freshwater fountains, different bowls or even bottled water until you can coax them onto tap water.
 When traveling with your feline companion, you may want to bring some of their regular water from home so that they don’t go on a drinking strike during your trip.

 Dehydration in cats is nothing to shake a whisker at.
-It can be a very serious complication of another very serious issue that if left untreated can lead to death or permanent damage in a very short time.
+It can be a severe complication of another very serious issue that can lead to death or permanent damage in a concise time if left untreated.
 Knowing your kitty and their normal drinking habits will help clue you to dehydration early on so that it is more easily treated or prevented.
 Don’t let your cat’s natural outward fear of water turn to an inward fear.
-Water is an important part of their diet, so encourage drinking and see your veterinarian if you suspect your kitty is dehydrated.
+Water is an essential part of their diet, so encourage drinking and see your veterinarian if you suspect your kitty is dehydrated.

 You May Also Like